-Instead, courts should examine the nature and use of ephemeral messaging against the recommendations memorialized in Guideline Two and Guideline Three of this Commentary.
+Instead, courts should examine the nature and use of against ephemeral messaging the recommendations memorialized in Guideline Two and Guideline Three of this Commentary.
 In the absence of contrary circumstances, courts may consider a litigant's use of ephemeral messaging that accords with Guideline Two and Guideline Three as being reasonable and executed in good faith.
 In contrast, it may be appropriate for courts to infer culpable intent with respect to prospective preservation obligations if a litigant's key custodians of relevant information begin to use or continue using ephemeral messaging after a duty to preserve has triggered.

 As with all preservation obligations, the parties and the court must also consider proportionality factors.
-Factors particularly applicable to the preservation of relevant ephemeral messaging data include the accessibility of the information, the relative burdens and costs of the preservation effort,
+Factors particularly applicable to the preservation of relevant ephemeral messaging data include the accessibility of the information, the relative burdens and costs of the preservation effort, and the probative value of the information.
+Privacy considerations, along with the other proportionality preservation order and to prevent the discovery of relevant communications).